 The benefits of using drive time and radius buffers

-For field sales managers, the time it takes your sales team to travel from the office to potential customers is hugely important.
-Knowing where your customers are is one thing, but knowing how long it can take to reach them can also help ensure your sales team use their valuable time effectively.
+For managers of outside sales, service and other on-the-road teams, understanding the time it takes your workers to travel from the office to the location of each existing or potential client on their daily route is hugely important.
+Knowing where your customers are is one thing, but knowing how long it can take to reach them can also help ensure your team members make the most of their valuable time.

-The below map shows an active Drive-Time analysis.
-It shows a buffer emanating from the store locations showing the customers that are accessible within a 60-minute drive.
-The data table will also show the distance and drive-time to each customer.
+It shows a buffer emanating from the store locations to display the customers that can be reached within 60 minutes of driving.
+The data table will also show the specific distance and drive time to each customer location.